hymkor/expect/README.md

 ### `expect sample.lua > log` does not work.

-Expect.lua directly accesses the terminal device linked to STDOUT or STDERR to retrieve the printed text.
+Expect-lua directly accesses the terminal device linked to STDOUT or STDERR to retrieve the printed text.
 Therefore, if the STDOUT/STDERR is redirected to something other than the terminal, the screen data of the terminal cannot be accessed, resulting in an error.
 This is difficult to solve, and it is currently impossible to work with redirects.

-It was ideal that like "expect" on Linux, Expect.lua got the stdout and stderr of the child process via a pipeline, and then re-output them to the original destination after parsing .
+It was ideal that like "expect" on Linux, Expect-lua got the stdout and stderr of the child process via a pipeline, and then re-output them to the original destination after parsing .
 However, it is unavailable because on Windows the output is suppressed